-It's pretty easy to see why RGB case fans have become more popular than ever.
+It's pretty easy to see why the best RGB case fans have become more popular than ever.
 We all know that proper cooling makes a whole world of difference to your PC's performance.
 But with RGB and tempered glass becoming more affordable, it's become more accessible to get that push in performance while also giving it a stylish edge.

 1. Best Overall: Thermaltake Riing Quad

-- [16.8 MILLION COLORS] - Featuring 4 LED rings with 54 addressable RGB LEDs for...
+- 16.8 MILLION COLORS: - Featuring 4 LED rings with 54 addressable RGB LEDs for...

-- [NEONMAKER] - Take full control and personalize Riing Quad LEDs with a color...
+- NEONMAKER: - Take full control and personalize Riing Quad LEDs with a color...

-- [TT RGB PLUS Software/App] - Control fan speed and lights easily with a click,...
+- TT RGB PLUS Software, App: - Control fan speed and lights easily with a click,...

-2. Best Static Pressure: Corsair LL Series
+2. Best Runner Up: Corsair LL Series

 - 16 independent RGB LEDs in every fan, split between two separate light loops....